neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.1-with-Apache.md

 ## Done
 Congratulations!
 You're done now.
 To verify that everything has worked, log into your Nextcloud, click on your account icon and click on "Administration settings".
-There, open the "System" section and scroll down do PHP.
+There, open the "System" section and scroll down to PHP.
 You should also go to the "Overview" section and take care of any warnings that show up there.

 #### Notes